Ample completions of OMs and CUOMs: Introduction

-Here we prove that Conjecture \ref{conjectureCOM} holds for all OMs and for all COMs whose faces are uniform OMs (we call them CUOMs).
+COMs of rank $2$ have the nice property that their faces are uniform OMs.
+This is not longer true in higher dimensions: COMs whose faces are uniform OMs constitute a proper subclass of COMs (that we call CUOMs).
+In this paper, we prove that Conjecture \ref{conjectureCOM} holds for all tope graphs of OMs and CUOMs.
 This proves that set families arising from topes of OMs and CUOMs satisfy the sample compression conjecture.
+In Fig. \ref{fig:running_example_CUOM}, we present an example of the tope graph of a CUOM of VC-dimension $3$, which we further use as a running example.